cjscrimmy/polymorphism_composition_quiz/polymorphism_composition_quiz_with_my_answers.md

 # Polymorphism

 1. What does the ___word___ 'polymorphism' mean?
+A. Something that can take many different forms.

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.
+A. When used in OO design, polymorphism means that an object created based on a class can take different forms.
+Example - Person person = new Person();
+          Person person = new Doctor();
+          Person person = new Lawyer();

 3. What can we use to implement polymorphism in Java?